Hola, Estamos muy contentos de celebrar el Mes de la Herencia Hispana! We are thankful for the contributions of Hispanic and Latino American PAs.

 Oral History Interviews:

-Ilaria Gadalla, DMSc, PA-C, shares the story of how decided to switch careers from a respiratory therapist to PA, her volunteer work, her journey to become a PA educator, and her advice to PA students.
+Ilaria Gadalla, DMSc, PA-C, shares the story of how she decided to switch careers from a respiratory therapist to PA, her volunteer work, her journey to become a PA educator, and her advice to PA students.
 (Photo to right)

 Ron Garcia-Herrera, PA, talks about what drew him to the physician assistant profession and his part in the development of the PAs for Latino Health Caucus.